Homework, Reading and Spellings

 When you have listened to your child, please sign and date the pages read.
 Reading diaries will be checked weekly by Mrs Fleet and a raffle ticket will be awarded if your child has read three time or more in a week.

 One of the important roles in Class 3 is to develop your child's independence.
 Being ready for lessons with the appropriate equipment in their own pencil case is all part of this.

-Summer term time table
+Autumn term time table

 ICT Monday - with Mr Barlow

 (Swimming will be in the summer term - details nearer the time)